MicrosoftDocs/bot-docs/articles/bot-framework-overview.md

 ---
-title: TBD | Bot Framework
+title: What is the Bot Framework? | Bot Framework
-description: Article description that will be displayed on landing pages and in most search results
+description: Overview of the Bot Framework and its capabilities.
 services: service-name
 documentationcenter: BotFramework-Docs
 author: RobStand